 There are any number of reasons to want to wire a Marx motor without a reverse unit.
 Maybe you want to quiet down a Marx engine and don’t mind losing reverse.
 Maybe, like me, you found a Marx engine with a missing reverse unit and you want to get it running again.
 Or maybe you want to run two diesels back-to-back, which means running one in forward and one in reverse all the time.

-Whatever your reasons, here’s how to wire a Marx motor without a reverse unit.
+Whatever your reasons, here’s how to wire a Marx motor without a reverse unit, or bypass it.

 Testing without a reverse unit

 The coil of wires at the top of the motor is called the field.
-Normally, those wires run to the reverse unit.
+Normally, the two wires coming off the field run to the reverse unit.
 When you don’t have a reverse unit, you have to wire them differently.

 One of the field wires runs to the top motor brush.
 If the wire coming off that brush is there, try splicing it to the wire coming off the field toward the front of the train.
 Just twist the wires together for now until you test the motor.
 If the wires are missing, refer to the pictures here to see where the wires go.
 You can also run new wires if the old wires are in bad shape.